svsudhir/Brackets-Textile-Syntax-Highlighter/README.md

 ##Instructions

-It should just work on .textile files.
+This extension is useful only if you use RedCloth/Jekyll to convert textile files to html.
+See redcloth.org/textile for more info.

 Submit issues on the github if you'd like additions or more functionality.
 Styles were arbitrarily chosen by me.

 ##Special Thanks

 This was created by using the .jade syntax highlighter by Drew Bratcher as reference.